samuisa/RT1_assignment/README.md

     In summary, linear velocity is only permitted if the turtle about to move does not displace to a position where:
     * The distance from the other turtle is $\leq 1.0$.
     * The distance from the wall is $\leq 1.0$.

-This two-level mechanism ensures that the turtles do not collide with each other or the borders, regardless of the raw (even dangerous) commands sent by the `ui_node`.

 #### How to run the simulation